 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

+Optional: Dried Cut Flowers.
 I love incorporating some of my dried cut flowers into the mix of my garlic braids.
 Not only does this allow me to use up some of my shorter stems from the garden, but it adds a delicate hint of what summer was like, right here in our kitchen.

-Insider Tip: Remove the clumps of dirt, but be careful not to remove or disturb the papery outside as this may reduce the amount of time that the garlic can be stored for.
+Insider Tip: Remove the loose dirt and clumps of dirt, but be careful not to remove or disturb the papery outside as this may reduce the amount of time that the garlic can be stored for.
 If there is a damaged bulb, I just make sure to either keep it for seed or use it up right away.

 Just before I add one garlic bulb to the braid, I brush the dirt off and trim their roots a bit.

-Add a fourth bulb in the middle- placing the stems over top of the center stem and begin to braid.
+Add a fourth bulb in the middle – placing the stems over top of the center stem and begin to braid.
 Take the outside stem and braid toward the middle, replacing the middle.

-Continue this method of adding garlic bulbs, always placing the new stems in the center, then taking the stems from the outside of the braid and bringing them toward the middle, making them the new center stems.
+Grab your next bulb and continue this method of adding garlic bulbs, always placing the new stems in the center, then taking the stems from the outside of the braid and bringing them toward the middle, making them the new center stems.

 Once you become proficient in braiding the garlic, you can add in some dried stems of flowers.
-My favorite flowers to use for braiding garlic are status, strawflower and nigella.
+My favorite flowers to use for braiding garlic are status, strawflower, and nigella.

 I had just brought in a bunch of fresh status from the garden that broke off at the wrong length, making them the perfect fit for this garlic braid.